I am here in my home and I wanted to go through the Suspension Star Routine.

 I end up slowly and controlled going into that “I” and then I slowly come back to straight, and then I am going to that “Y” position, bringing myself all the way to the upright and back down, doing my best to have those scapular muscles doing the work as opposed to my upper traps and my deltoid.

-So there you go, that ends up being the Suspension Star Routine that I go through in order to work on that shoulder health and shoulder injury prevention.
-The suspension trainer works really good when it comes to doing that exercise.
+So there you go, which ends up being the Suspension Star Routine that I go through to work on shoulder health and shoulder injury prevention.
+The suspension trainer works really well when it comes to doing that exercise.
 Give it a go.
-If you have a suspension trainer give it a try and go through that I, Y, T, N and that inverted I.
+If you have a suspension trainer give it a try and go through that I, Y, T, N, and that inverted I.

 Rick Kaselj, MS

-If you a looking for an amazing resource when it comes to suspension training exercises, make sure to check out Suspension Revolution, you can check it out here:
+If you a looking for an amazing resource when it comes to suspension training exercises, make sure to check out Suspension Revolution.